Treatment

 Borderline candidates we will treat with caution

-Patients with significant skin laxity (better served by surgical lifting), patients with BMI above 30 (Bliss MAX works less reliably and weight management should be addressed first), patients with very mobile lifestyles unable to complete a 4-to-6 session series within the recommended window.
+Patients with significant skin laxity (better served by surgical lifting), patients with BMI above 30 (Bliss works less reliably and weight management should be addressed first), patients with very mobile lifestyles unable to complete a 4-to-6 session series within the recommended window.

 Patients we will decline or refer elsewhere